qsharp-community/qsharp-community.github.io/_posts/2020-06-10-qsharp-entrypoint.md

 }
 ```

-The entry point attribute can only be used in console applications - it is not allowed to delcare an entry point inside Q# libraries.
+The entry point attribute can only be used in console applications - it is not allowed to declare an entry point inside Q# libraries.
 Therefore, the `csproj` project file of your program, needs to have a corresponding `<OutputType>Exe</OutputType>` entry in it:

 ```
 <Project Sdk="Microsoft.Quantum.Sdk/0.11.2006.403">